MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/channel-mapping-to-ecom-site.md

 ## Online channel

 An online channels represent an online e-commerce storefront which is used to map products, pricing, discounts, languages, payment methods, delivery modes, fulfillment centers and other aspects of the online experience that will be available to your customers.
-Online channels are created and managed within the headquarters (HQ) tool.
+Online channels are created and managed within headquarters and map to a single [legal entity](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/fin-ops/organization-administration/organizations-organizational-hierarchies?toc=/dynamics365/commerce/toc.json#legal-entities), which is usually based in a single country that requires the tax reporting for the channel and can only be configured with  a single currency.

 For an overview on channels see the [Channel overview](channels-overview.md) topic and to learn about creating an online channel see the [Set up an online channel](channel-setup-online.md) topic.